 Many of the younger generation of Spaniards I’ve met don’t share this enthusiasm for tradition.
 In fact, most of my Spanish friends despise bullfighting, the same way they despise the nationalist symbol of the Spanish flag and the strict Catholic morals left over from the Franco regime.
 They are anarchists at heart, and extremely aware of the dangers involved in giving too much power to one person.
 Better to govern yourself than to trust someone else to do it.

 During Franco’s regime, bullfighting was supported by the state and held up as an important tradition and national symbol of Spain.
 Franco often used these events as tools to showcase his own power and political agendas.
 Because of this, bullfighting, along with many other national symbols, came to be associated with the authoritarian regime.

-During this time, all variations from Franco’s chosen “norm” were prohibited.
+During that time, all variations from Franco’s chosen “norm” were prohibited.
 The individual, like the bull, was sacrificed for the good of Franco’s Spain.
 All regional languages, like Basque and Catalan, were banned.
 All regional flags were burned in favor of the united Spain, under one, all-encompassing flag.
 And no deviations from the heterosexual were tolerated.
 Those who chose to ignore these rules were killed or simply disappeared.
 Now many Spaniards have come to equate patriotism and traditionalism with fascism, which is why you will not see many Spanish flags flying when you visit Spain—not like here in the United States, where there is rarely a time that a flag is not in sight.